jmcculloch/supafakeblock/README.md

 ![build](https://github.com/jmcculloch/supafakeblock/workflows/build/badge.svg)

-Supafakeblock is composed of a distributed blacklist and a browser extension that augments Facebook group content.
+Supafakeblock is composed of a distributed blacklist and a browser extension that allows crowdsourced fraudulent profile reports and augments Facebook group content.

 A blacklist of malicious accounts is stored on [Supabase](https://supabase.com/) using [rxdb-supabase](https://github.com/marceljuenemann/rxdb-supabase).
 A local copy of the blacklist is synchronized at extension intialization.
 Profiles are queried against this local copy and are not remote network calls.